-The Compensation Committee met four times during the year ended December 31, 2015.
-The Compensation Committee operates under a written charter adopted by the Board of Directors, a current copy of which is available at the Corporate Governance section of our investor relations website at http://ir.lemaitre.com.
+The Compensation Committee did not meet in person during the year ended December 31, 2017 but instead conferred and acted by unanimous written consent on eleven occasions.
+The Compensation Committee operates under a written charter adopted by the Board of Directors, a current copy of which is available at http://ir.lemaitre.com/corporate-governance/governance-overview.